mohitktanwr/Improved-Inverse-256-layer1/README.md

 # ResNeSt
+ISPRS 5_5 convolution 256 layer output.
 Split-Attention Network, A New ResNet Variant.
 It significantly boosts the performance of downstream models such as Mask R-CNN, Cascade R-CNN and DeepLabV3.

 ![](./miscs/abstract.jpg)